MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 In on-premises Exchange, this condition is only available on Mailbox servers.

-The RecipientDomainIs parameter specifies a condition that looks for recipients with email address in the specified domains.
+The RecipientDomainIs parameter specifies a condition that looks for recipients with email addresses in the specified domains.
 You can specify multiple domains separated by commas.

 This condition matches domains and subdomains.
 For example, "contoso.com" matches both "contoso.com" and "subdomain.contoso.com".